Line 27 (Shenzhen Metro)

 Line 27 of the Shenzhen Metro is a line under construction, which will connect the districts of Nanshan, Longhua and Longgang.
 Construction began on 25 April 2024.
-The first phase of Line 27 will run from Songpingcun in Nanshan District near Xili High Speed Railway Station to Gangtou West in Longgang District, and from Jihua Hospital to Lizhi Orchard in Longgang District, with 21 stations and 25.6 kilometers of track.
-The line is proposed to use 6 car type B trains.
+The first phase of Line 27 will run from Songpingcun in Nanshan District near Xili High Speed Railway Station to Gangtou West in Longgang District, and from Jihua Hospital to Yangmei North in Longgang District, with 21 stations and 25.6 kilometers of track.
+The line is proposed to use 6 car type A trains.